credfeto/action-dotnet-version-detect/README.md

     runs-on: ubuntu-latest
     name:
     steps:
-      # Checkout the source code so we have some files to look at.
+      # Checkout the source code so there are some files to look at.
       - uses: actions/checkout@v1
       # Run the version detection action
       - name: Determine the version of dotnet core to install from src/global.json
-        uses: credfeto/action-dotnet-version-detect@v1.2.1
+        uses: credfeto/action-dotnet-version-detect@v1.3.0
         with:
           file: src/global.json
           fallback: 3.1.404